The Occupational Outlook Handbook is a career resource with information about the majority of U.S. jobs.

-The Occupation Finder allows you to filter a list of occupations by combining any of 5 factors: median pay level, level of education, availability of on the job training, projected level of new jobs, and projected level of growth.
+The Occupation Finder allows you to filter a list of occupations in the handbook by combining any of five factors: median pay, level of education, whether on-the-job training is required, projected number of new jobs, and projected level of growth.

-The most valuable source of information on the site is the detailed descriptions of the jobs which you identify by the search options referenced above.
-For each occupation the OOH provides a helpful summary of the job with brief references to median pay, education required, work experience required, on the job training, number of jobs, job outlook and projected change in employment from 2016-26.
+The site also has detailed descriptions of many jobs.
+For each occupation included, the handbook provides a helpful summary of the job with brief references to median pay, education required, work experience required, on-the-job training, number of jobs, job outlook, and projected changes in employment.

-Detailed information about the average pay and range of pay including the top 10% and bottom 10% is listed along with pay differences within various occupational settings within the field.
+It also has detailed information about the average pay and range of pay, including the top 10% and bottom 10%, along with pay differences within various occupational settings within the field.